 The grinding process should be carried out in a closed media mill in recirculation mode.
 Therefore the milling base prepared in step 1 is pumped through the media mill and back to the container with high velocity of circulation.
 Depending on the efficiency of the media mill and the dispersion composition, the grinding process is usually best carried out with a specific grinding energy in the range of 100 - 300 kWh/t.
 The grinding quality of the dispersion can be determined by a light microscope at 200 to 500 fold magnification.
-Grinding is completed if no particles bigger than 1 μm can be detected in the dispersion, the milling process should be continued.
+Grinding is completed if no particles bigger than 1 μm can be detected in the dispersion.
+If larger particles are still present in the dispersion, the milling process should be continued.
 The bead mill should meet the following criteria: